Bures to Sudbury walk

 Explorer 196 or Landranger 155.
 Bures, map reference TL 903 338, is in Essex, 13km north-west of Colchester and 8km south of Sudbury, which is in Suffolk.

 This walk has few hills and some pleasant scenery.
-It should be quite easy going, with simpler route-finding once a couple of farmers en route have been persuaded to maintain their overgrown footpaths.
 Sudbury lies at the heart of the Stour Valley, designated an Area of Outstanding Natural Beauty.
 Much of the walk is along the Stour Valley footpath, which is well waymarked.
-On the final approach into this historic town, you cross the Sudbury Common Lands, a traditional pastoral landscape which has the longest recorded history of continuous grazing in East Anglia, where the painter Thomas Gainsborough is said to have played as a child, to tea in a converted millhouse on the banks of the river
+In summer some paths can be overgrown - much depends on when the Council's Countryside Department last arranged for the paths to be cleared.
+If your walk happens to be just before a scheduled clearance, best you have a walking pole at the ready to beat back the undergrowth.
+On the final approach into the historic town of Sudbury, you cross the Sudbury Common Lands, a traditional pastoral landscape which has the longest recorded history of continuous grazing in East Anglia, where the painter Thomas Gainsborough is said to have played as a child, to tea in a converted millhouse on the banks of the river.

-If you are not having lunch in the suggested pub, you can avoid the detour to Bulmer Tye by carrying on northwards up the road at point to rejoin the route in 200 metres, at the asterisk [*] below.
+If you are not having lunch at the suggested pub on the walk's original route, you can avoid the detour to Bulmer Tye by carrying on northwards up the road at point to rejoin the route in 200 metres, at the asterisk [*] below.

 You can shorten the walk by taking the delightful Stour Valley – St Edmund Way path from the church at Great Henny to rejoin the route at point .
 This reduces the walk to 12.6 km (7.8 miles).

 If you would like a long walk you can add the Short Walk version of this walk to Walk 46, Wakes Colne to Bures , making an excellent long ramble of some 20 miles.